heiderllanten/Web-App-.Net-Core/README.md

 The ASP.NET Core runtime uses model binding to set the value of the SearchString property from the query string (?searchString=Ghost) or route data (https://localhost:5001/Movies/Ghost).
 Model binding is not case sensitive.

-The HTML <form> tag uses the following Tag Helpers:
+The HTML '<form>' tag uses the following Tag Helpers:

 - Form Tag Helper.
 When the form is submitted, the filter string is sent to the Pages/Movies/Index page via query string.
 - Input Tag Helper